HackSouth/hacksouth.github.io/README.md

-Source code for the Hack South Jekyll site
+Source code for the Hack South Jekyll site.